What is the Auth Token?

 If you think that your Auth Token may have been compromised, you should change your auth token.
 To do this without incurring downtime, you can generate a second token, update your apps to use the second token, and then retire (or delete) the other one.
 More detailed instructions are below:

-1. Login to your Twilio account and go to your account settings page.
+1. Login to your Twilio project and go to your settings page.

 2. In the API Credentials section, click the link for “Request a Secondary Token”.